 If a delivery company is doing the search for their clients on a 3rd-party site, the advanced analytics with pick the most profitable match.

 Once an order is placed, choosing a courier depends on pick-up and drop-off locations, requested time, price, and availability.
 The matching happens either through a centralized assignment mechanism using a high-quality matching algorithm or mutual search via an effective search algorithm.

 If a delivery price is not fixed, the two pricing mechanisms are auctions and a centralized pricing algorithm.
 With the former, a customer chooses the proper bid, with the latter – a courier with an appropriate hourly rate.

 Merchants may have more than one option of a courier.
 The selection is done on the basis of price, speed, and the availability of services such as order tracking.

 While dynamic routing allows delivery companies to better respond to evolving requirements and constraints, it requires a timely and accurate feedback system and advanced optimization algorithms.
 Real-time updates regarding changes in the route, and innovations like geofences to inform customers of delivery, add efficiency and flexibility to the process.

 Notifying customers of their order status, expected delivery time, etc. is a must.
 But what can be more efficient than two-way communication in case of changes?
 Instacart, for one, enables messaging between a shopper and customer in-between the start and finish of the order fulfillment.

 Data-driven demand forecast

 Learning from the best is just the first step in an exciting path of creating a new original product.
 Digging into technology and business aspects of the market allows you to make informed decisions.
+Want to create a delivery app?
 Feel free to ask for technical advice on your project.
 Make it better with us.

 How much does it cost to build a food delivery app with CodeTiburon?